marionlamoureux/iceberg_lab/README.md

     * [2.3.
 Snapshots](##23-snapshots)

 ### 1. Introduction to the workshop
-**Goal of the section:
-Check the dataset made available in a database in a csv format and store it all as Iceberg.**
+**Goal of the section**: Check the dataset made available in a database in a csv format and store it all as Iceberg.

 #### 1.1.
 Logging in

 Access the url indicated by the presenter and indicate your credentials.

-_Make a note of your username, in a CDP Public Cloud workshop, it should be a account from user01 to user50, assigned by your workshop presenter.
-It will be useful during the lab._
+_Make a note of your username, in a CDP Public Cloud workshop, it should be a account from user01 to user50, assigned by your workshop presenter._

 #### 1.2.
 Data Set description